 Ingredients Needed

-Aromatics – A blend of sweet onion and celery, diced small so they cook the same.
+Aromatics – A mix of sweet onion and celery.

-Pecans – I like to use toasted pecans in this recipe but you can also use walnuts or almonds.
+Pecans – I like to use toasted pecans in this recipe or substitute walnuts or almonds.

-Pantry Staples – Bacon, unsalted butter, salt, and pepper.
+Pantry Staples – Bacon, unsalted butter, salt, and black pepper.

-ONE: Add rice and broth to a pot.
+First: Add rice mixture and broth to a pot.
 Bring to a boil and reduce heat to a simmer.
 Cover tightly and cook 30-35 minutes or according to package directions until the rice is tender.

 Remove to a paper towel lined plate.
 Add butter to pan and add mushrooms and garlic.

-THREE: Cook until the mushrooms are browned and the mushrooms are tender.
+Third: Cook until the mushrooms are browned and tender.
 Remove to a bowl and add the onions, celery, and sage.
 Cook until tender.

 Serve the wild rice stuffing garnished with parsley and the crispy bacon.
 Enjoy!